USS Leonard F. Mason (DD-852)

 From 14 April to 15 April 1973, Mason was enroute to Yokosuka, Japan in company with the USS Brooke (DEG-1).
 OTC and SOPA was the Commanding Officer, USS Leonard F. Mason.
 Both Mason and Brooke were moored to berth 6, Yokosuka, early morning 15 April.
 From 15 April to 17 April 1973, Mason was inport, Yokosuka, making preparations for transit to CONUS.
 The Mason departed Yokosuka, Japan on 17 April, enroute to CONUS.
 Ships in company included the USS Orleck (DD-886), USS Brooke (DEG-1), USS O'Callahan (DE-1051), and USS Epperson (DD-719).
 OTC and SOPA was COMDESRON 17 embarked on the Orleck.
 The ships changed operational control to the Third Fleet on 20 April and crossed the International Dateline on 23 April, and stopped briefly for fuel at Midway Islands on 23 April.
 [Previously, the date the ships were at Midway was reported as 20 April, however, the correct date was found in the deck log of the USS Brooke (DEG-1). ed.]
 The ships arrived at Pearl Harbor on 25 April, with Mason tied up alongside the USS Orleck (DD-886).
 After fueling, Mason departed Pearl Harbor on 26 April.
 Ships in company included USS Orleck (DD-886), USS Brooke (DEG-1), and USS O'Callahan (DE-1051).
 Mason arrived San Diego, California on 2 May 1973, concluding its six-month deployment.

 In September 1973, Mason steamed back to Hawaii to participate in RIMPAC-73, an exercise that involved Navies from several nations.
 A portion of this exercise required most of the participating ships to be part of the "Blue Force", which was the largest force and considered the friendly force.
 Mason was assigned to the "Red Force", the smallest group, considered the enemy.
 At the conclusion of this exercise, while tied up at the Pearl Harbor base, Mason was struck on the port side by the USS Horne (DLG-30).
 While trying to back into the harbor, apparently the wind caught the Horne and blew her into the Mason.
+[Another report was the OPS Officer on the Horne was conducting ship handling instruction with less than alert personnel.]
 The Mason received substantial damage to the port side lookout station.
 The Horne then backed more forcibly, responded with a "Sorry about that", and continued on her way.
 The damage was repaired by the Mason's own shipfitters while enroute back to San Diego, California.

 Between December 1973 and March 1974, Mason conducted various local ops missions/exercises.
 When in port, Mason was moored at various locations at the 32nd Street Naval Station (photo: April 1974).
 On 23 April 1974, Mason deployed once again for the Western Pacific in company with the USS Waddell (DDG-24) and the USS Albert David (DE-1050).
 The first stop was Pearl Harbor, Hawaii, where the task unit remained for two days so that key personnel could attend briefings at CINCPACFLT headquarters.
 After leaving Pearl Harbor, all three ships utilized the Barking Sands underwater range.
 On 6 May 1974, the task unit made a fuel stop at Midway Island.
 Mason then proceeded to conduct operations off Northern Japan, Formosa, and in the South China Sea, with an upkeep interval during the first weeks of July at Subic Bay, Philippines.
 Mason returned to San Diego, California in October 1974.

 From February 1975 until early April 1975, Mason participated in RIMPAC-75.
 In August 1975, Mason went on her last WestPac cruise.
-The ship went to Yokosuka, Japan, Subic Bay, Philippines, New Zealand (a photo has Mason in Wellington on 30 November 1975), Fiji, and Guam.
+The ship went to Yokosuka, Japan, Subic Bay, Philippines, New Zealand, Fiji, and Guam.
 While in Guam, the ship's company held a special ceremony in honor of her namesake, Private First Class Leonard F. Mason, who lost his life on that island in World War II.

 On 14 January 1976, Mason departed Guam with USS Brooke (FFG-1) for special operations, with COMSUBRON 15 embarked on the Brooke, returning to Guam on 27 January.
 On 16 February 1976, Mason departed Guam with the USS Brooke (FFG-1) to return to the United States.
 The two ships rendezvoused with Task Group 77.5, which included the USS Oriskany (CV-34), USS Ponchatoula (AO-148), USS Bagley (FF-1069), and USS Roark (FF-1053).
 Task Group 77.5 transited through strong gales and heavy seas until outchop from the 7th Fleet and inchop to the 3rd Fleet as Task Group 37.4 on 21 February 1976.
 The Task Group arrived Pearl Harbor, Hawaii on 25 February.
 Mason departed Pearl Harbor on 26 February, with USS Oriskany (CV-34) and USS Kilauea (AE-26), enroute to San Diego, California, arriving in March.